Q: Where are you located?

 Q: What does F1 and F1b mean?

 A: When you mix two different purebreeds, the result is called a hybrid.
 The different ways you can mix them have a different combination of letters and numbers.
-When one purebred dog is bred to a purebred dog of a different breed, their puppies are the F1 generation, or a first generation cross.
+The first generation, F1, is when one purebred dog is bred to a purebred dog of a different breed.
+The result is a variety of looks, but pretty much in the middle range between the two breeds.

 There are various other designations such as F2b, F3, and other multiples of generations, but we like to keep life simple and only raise F1 and F1b puppies.